0382/CGcoefficient.jl/docs/src/index.md

 - **normal version**: `CG, threeJ, SixJ, Racah, nineJ`.
 Their parameters can be `Integer` or `Rational` (half integer), and their result is simplified by default.
 - **double parameters version**: `dCG, d3j, d6j, dRacah d9j`.
 Their parameters means double of the real angular momentum, so can only be `Integer`.
 The result is not simplified.
 We will explain what is `simplify` later.
 - **float version**: `fCG, f3j, f6j, fRacah, f9j`.
 Their parameters is same as double parameter version.
 They use `Float64` for calculation, so they are not exact but are fast for numeric calculation.
 Because these function use stored `binomial` result for speed up calculation, you should reserve space before calculate large angular momentum coefficients.
-See `reserve_fbinomial` function for details.
+See `wigner_init_float` function for details.

 ## Install